-We took the above picture 5 hours leading to the start of a new decade.
+We took the featured picture 5 hours leading to the start of a new decade.
 The year 2020.
 Can you remember where you were and what you were doing 5 hours before the new year?

 Chidinma and I were filled with excitement.
-As a family, we had spent some time eating, playing, in prayers, and passionately discussed what we hoped to see and achieve in the new decade.
+As a family, we had spent some time eating, playing, in prayers, and passionately discussing what we hoped to see and achieve in the new decade.
 We celebrated crossing over into the decade at church and were filled with hope for the new year.

 By the evening of January 1st, 2020, we watched on our phones as various news media reported about the ongoing Australian bushfire and the devastating floods in Indonesia, plunging these nations into national grief.

-We can be surprised by our emotional response when we learn that a public figure, celebrity or someone we may not know personally has died.
-The connectedness may feel strange or even wrong to experience grief when we didn't personally know them.
+We can be surprised by our emotional response when we learn that a public figure, celebrity, or someone we may not know personally has died.
+The connectedness may feel strange or even wrong to experience grief when we didn’t personally know them.